-Book Two is finished and in the prepublication polish edit: The Creeping Darkness of Janaidar and The Stolen Man
+Book Two is finished and the prepublication polish edit nears completion: The Creeping Darkness of Janaidar and The Stolen Man

 Book Three is finished and in the prepublication polish edit: Gravity Masters of Janaidar and the Stolen Man

 In the US Navy after High School, I was trained as a Machinist Mate on nuclear submarines at Mare Island Naval Station, Vallejo, CA. Working inside a submarine is hot, noisy, smelly, and extremely intense.
 As a self-contained environment, however, a nuclear submarine is much like I imagine a spaceship to be.
 Both require specialized suits for breathing and the management of pressure where survival in a deadly environment dictates every moment simply to remain alive and keep your shipmates safe.

 I’ve spent my life around and inside of giant machinery, powerhouses, and strange industrial environments like underground soda ash mines and strip mines for coal where nothing concerning a human’s ability to survive can be overlooked.
 We are fragile after all.
 All of this lends real life intensity to writing about such things.

 I worked as a laborer at a petroleum refinery in Cheyenne Wyoming, which was stinky, dirty, nasty, and dangerous.
 I then moved to heavy construction in the boomtown days of Rock Springs, Wyoming.
 During that time I worked union operating heavy equipment like draglines and drilling rigs.
 At the Black Butte Coal Mine, I drove a truck the size of a house with tires twice as tall as a man.
 I even worked on a Page Dragline with a giant, 50-cubic-yard bucket—one of the biggest mobile land-machines known at the time.
 I eventually became an Inside Wireman electrical apprentice in Denver Colorado, and obtained my Master Electrician’s License, which I carried for 22-years.